souzartn/IdentityServer4.Samples.Mongo/readme.md

 ## Running the solution

-Getting one of those sample project up and running on your machine should be fairly straightforward one you have any MongoDB running.
+Getting one of those sample project up and running on your machine should be fairly straightforward once you have any MongoDB running.

-* If you __do not have MongoDB__ in your environment or wish to run it locally  - take a look at [Setup mongo](./mongodb.md)
+* If you __do not have MongoDB__ in your environment or wish to run it locally please take a look at [Setup mongo](./mongodb.md)

 1. With mongo depency resolved, open the selected project in Visual Studio.